profrobwells/first-llm-classifier/docs/bulk-prompts.md

     return dict(zip(name_list, answer_list))
 ```

-Try that with our team list
+Try that with our team list.

 ```python
 classify_teams(team_list)
 ```

+And you'll see that it works just one, with only a single API call.
+The same technique a batch of any size.

 ```python
 {'Minnesota Twins': 'Major League Baseball (MLB)',